Crazy Town: Mazur's departure, lineup change, Crazy Town X and Binzer's death (2017–2024)

 In January 2017, after a year of hiatus from the band, Epic announced through Facebook that he would no longer tour with the band.
 Epic intended to still be involved with Crazy Town, though not as a band member.
 Shifty decided to add an "X" next to the band's name.
 When asked about the letter's significance on their Instagram account, the band stated "the X is used by gangs to symbolize a territory that has just been won".

 On November 3, 2019, Crazy Town's van, carrying Binzer and band members Elias Tannous and Roland Banks, crashed into a moose during a tour stop in Ontario, Canada.
 All three were treated for bruises and cuts at the hospital.

 Crazy Town were kicked off a 2023 tour with Hed PE after Binzer left Bobby Reeves bloodied from a fight outside a venue in Myrtle Beach, South Carolina.

-Crazy Town released an EP titled Flirting With Disaster in March 2024.
-At the time, Crazy Town's members were Binzer, Mark White, Rick Dixon and Sean Heenan.

 On June 24, 2024, Binzer was found dead in his home from an accidental drug overdose.